A List of Important Literary Terms

 topos (plural, topoi): A term for a type of convention specific to a given genre.
 Derived from the Greek term for "place," the term usually refers to a convention, motif, trope, or figure of speech that regularly appears at a particular point in the formal structure of works in a given genre, the absence or unconventional treatment or placement of which will always have profound significance for an interpretation of the work.
 For example, an epic without an invocation.

 transition: the type of editing technique used to connect shots.
-Sometimes there is no transition, and others can be quick complicated.
+Sometimes there is no transition, and others can be quite complicated.
 Fading to black is a popular transition, as are wipes and dissolves.

 trope: A term often used to denote figures of speech in which words are used in a sense different from their literal meaning.
 Distinguished from figures of speech based upon word order or sound pattern.